 Fortnightly on Sundays – 7.30 pm to 10.00 pm

-Martlesham Heath Leisure & Squash Club
+Martlesham Leisure Club

-Join us for our next practica at Martlesham Leisure for a chance to practise and also for some one-to-one coaching.
+Join us for our next practica at Martlesham Leisure for a chance to practice and also for some one-to-one coaching.
 No need to book, just turn up – Dancers £4 or just come and watch, listen and chat (no charge).
 Everyone welcome from beginners to advanced.
 There will be non-stop Argentine Tango music (plus the occasional contemporary track), a bar and a chance to meet and dance with other tangueros.
 Air-conditioned venue so it’s comfortable all year round.

 Class: With short techniques class from 7:30, then from 8:15 there is almost 2 hours to just dance or practice with other tangueros.